solace-fi/solace-docs/docs/native/025 - architecture.md

 After the tokens have been sent to the Underwriting pool, a corresponding number of UWE tokens are minted for the sender.
 However, these tokens are not credited to the user's account.
 Instead, Solace opens an underwriter lock for that EOA and deposits the UWE tokens for a period of time specified by the token provider.

-If the user wants to withdraw tokens before the end of the lock period, he will have to pay a penalty for earlier withdrawal.
+If the user wants to withdraw tokens before the end of the lock period, they will have to pay a penalty for anearly withdrawal.
 The penalty amount is dynamic and decreases linearly with time.
-This means that the penalty for withdrawing tokens at the beginning of a loc period will be much more expensive than withdrawing them closer to the end of the period.
+This means that the penalty for withdrawing tokens at the beginning of a lock period will be more expensive than withdrawing them closer to the end of the period.

 After the end of the lock period, the user can submit an NFT stating that he has the right to withdraw UWEs from the lock contract.
 Upon submission, the NFT will be burned and the UWE tokens will be sent to the owner's address.

-**Important note**: basically, each exit leaves 10% of their $UWE in the underwriting pool that gets proportionally redistributed among the remaining underwriters.
+**Important note**:  Each exit leaves 10% of their $UWE in the underwriting pool that gets proportionally redistributed among the remaining underwriters.
 This incentivizes underwriters to commit for longer terms that result in greater stability of underwriting capital and the ability to meet any claims obligations, reducing the financial risk of the system.

-At the beginning of each epoch, a portion of the UWE tokens from the Underwriting locks lock contract is sent to the Premium Float pool as premiums.
+At the beginning of each epoch, a portion of the UWE tokens from the Underwriting Locks contract is sent to the Premium/Revenue pool as premiums.

 ## Premium Float pool

 Each epoch, underwriting locks will be charged an implicit premium through their underwriting equity (UWE tokens in lock-contract) based on their votes.
 The premiums form the float pool that can cover claims (reducing the resulting underwriter’s risk), provides yield to $SOLACE stakers, and supports further Solace’s development.

-Currently, premium is charged on a 'voter' basis.
-The total premium that a voter needs to pay is calculated, then is split equally amongst all the voter's underwriting locks**.** The formula to calculate the premiums for a voter:
+Currently, the annual premium is charged on a 'voter' basis.
+First, the total premium of an insurance  gauge is calculated.
+Then, the premium is split equally amongst all the voters’ underwriting locks.
+The formula to calculate the premiums for a single voter:

 <div style={{"display":"flex", "justify-content":"center", "align-items":"center", "justify-content":"center" }} >
 <img src="/img/native_glossary_1.png" alt="voting_graph" width="400px" />